6ebeng/Kurdish-Digital-Calendar/README.md

         - Syntax: `ConvertDateToKurdish(Date, targetDialect as Optional, fromFormat as Optional, toFormat as Optional, targetCalendar as Optional, isAddSuffix as Optional)` Default Dialect is Kurdish Central.
 		    - Parameters
 			    - Date: The date to convert to the Kurdish calendar.
-			    - targetDialect (optional): The dialect of Kurdish to use ("ckb" for Central or "ku" for Northern).
+			    - targetDialect: The dialect of Kurdish to use ("ckb" for Central or "ku" for Northern).
-			    - fromFormat (optional): The format of the input date.
+			    - fromFormat: The format of the input date.
-			    - toFormat (optional): The format of the output date.
+			    - toFormat: The format of the output date.
-			    - targetCalendar (optional): The calendar system to use for conversion.
+			    - targetCalendar: The calendar system to use for conversion.
 			    - isAddSuffix (optional): A boolean value indicating whether to add suffixes to the output date.
             - Example: `ConvertDateToKurdish("01/01/2024", "Kurdish (Central)", "dd/MM/yyyy", "dddd, dd MMMM, yyyy", "Gregorian", true)` or `ConvertDateToKurdish(01/01/2024", "Kurdish (Northern)", "dd/MM/yyyy", "dddd, dd MMMM, yyyy", "Gregorian", true)`
             - Result: